-Hi!
+Hello!

-My name is Amina and I am your Vice-President Community, along with my 5 part-time officers, I am responsible for social activities and events that bring students together, and representing the views of students within the campus community and the local community.
-This involves everything from welcoming new students to creating opportunities for students to participate in the local community.
+My name is Izzy and I am your Vice-President Community for 2020-2021.
+The Community Zone's 5 part-time officers and I are responsible for organising social activities and events that bring students together, and representing the views of students both within the campus community and the local community.
+We are always up for hearing suggestions so feel free to contact us anytime, or even come along to one of our zone meetings (see ussu.co.uk for details).

-Owain Harries RAG Chair (Exec)
+Adesuwa Obasohan RAG Chair (Exec)

-Sam Awonuga Community Zone Committee (Exec)

-Asini Liyanage Community Zone Committee
+Nathaniel Nelson-Williams Community Zone Committee (Exec) Philip Efthimiou Community Zone Committee